25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 If you want something bold but still wearable, toasted gold balayage delivers the best of both worlds.
 The golden tones are concentrated through the mids and ends, giving brightness and lift without touching the roots.

 The “toasted” effect adds a hint of depth; it’s not too bright, not too flat.
 Best on medium to thick hair, especially if you wear it styled in loose waves or curls.
-To maintain the glow between salon visits, use a heat protectant with UV filters and a color-reviving shampoo designed for golden tones.
+Spritz Amika The Shield before hot tools and wash daily with the Biolage ColorLast to hold the tone.

 Toasted gold balayage creating soft depth on darker blonde base.